sharma-payal/Exploring-Apache-Spark-Through-DataBricks/README.md

 We’ll use Databricks, a popular cloud-based platform for Spark.
 In this lab, you will:

-Set up your Databricks workspace
+1.Set up your Databricks workspace
-Load a dataset into Spark
+- Load a dataset into Spark
-Explore the dataset using basic PySpark functions Perform exploratory data analysis (EDA) using PySpark Visualize data using built-in functions and libraries Step 1: Setting Up Your Databricks Workspace
+- Explore the dataset using basic PySpark functions
+- Perform exploratory data analysis (EDA) using PySpark
+- Visualize data using built-in functions and libraries
+- Step 1: Setting Up Your Databricks Workspace

 Log in to Databricks Community Edition (if you don’t have an account, create one at databricks.com Links to an external site.)
-Create a new notebook:
+- Create a new notebook:
-Once logged in, go to the Workspace section and create a new notebook.
+- Once logged in, go to the Workspace section and create a new notebook.
-Give your notebook a meaningful name, for example: "ALY 6110 PySpark Lab".
+- Give your notebook a meaningful name, for example: "ALY 6110 PySpark Lab".
-Set the language to Python.
+- Set the language to Python.
-(If Needed) Create a new Resource and select the default cluster.
+- (If Needed) Create a new Resource and select the default cluster.
 Wait for it to attach.
-Question: What are the advantages of using a cloud-based platform like Databricks for working with Spark?
-Question: How does Spark's cluster computing model differ from traditional single-machine data processing?
+i) Question: What are the advantages of using a cloud-based platform like Databricks for working with Spark? ii) Question: How does Spark's cluster computing model differ from traditional single-machine data processing?

 Step 2: Setting Up Spark Session

 Before performing any analysis, you need to create a Spark session.
 This will allow you to run Spark code in the Databricks environment.
 This step is usually automatic in Databricks, but we will initialize it for clarity.